Date: Aug 8, 2018

 Complete Guide to the Shipshewana Auction & Flea Market

-Find everything you need to know about how, where and when to experience the Midwest's Largest Flea Market in Shipshewana, Indiana.
+Find everything you need to know about how, where and when to experience the Midwest's Largest Flea Market located in Shipshewana, Indiana.

-Dates & Hours
+Dates & Hours - Flea Market

 There are several entrances and exits to the flea market.
 Please refer to the flea market map to plan your entrance and exit strategies.
 Also, it might be helpful to take a picture on your phone of where you parked so you can remember which lot you were in.
 During high traffic times, it is best to exit through the Southeast or North gate.
-Admission is free, parking is $3 per vehicle.
-See all parking fees.

 Food, Info & Rest Areas

 - Pick up a print vendor directory from any market entrance gate (Located in metal boxes).
 Vendors are organized based on product category and in alphabetical order.
-OR

-- View our online vendor listings.
-OR
+- View our website vendor directory

 - Plan your route.
 It's smartest, especially on busier extended holiday markets, to plan out your shopping day and your entrance and exit strategies.
 If you're driving in from the South, it's a lot easier to enter the flea market "the back way" from Farver St (200 N).
 Also be sure to pick up a flea market vendor directory guide from the entrances.
 Inside is a map of booth spaces and a listing of permanent vendors and their products and space numbers.
 If you see something you like, write down the booth number so you don't forget.